-EERpre= Adjusted efficiency of the equipment for cooling before tune-up
+EERpre= Adjusted efficiency of the equipment for cooling before tune-up (BTU/watt-hr)

-EERpost= Nameplate efficiency of the existing equipment for cooling; if unknown, use default EER value from Table 156 and Table 157
+EERpost= Nameplate efficiency of the existing equipment for cooling; if unknown, use default EER value (BTU/watt-hr) from

+Table 175 and Table 176.

-Note: Site measurements may be substituted for $EER{pre}$ and $EER{post}$ , providing that the measurements are taken on the same site visit and under similar operating conditions using reliable, industry accepted techniques.
+Note: Site measurements may be substituted for EERpre and EERpost, providing that the measurements are taken on the same site visit and under similar operating conditions using reliable, industry accepted techniques.
 If onsite measurements are used to measure savings for measures other than refrigerant charge, then the implementer should use an EUL of three years.

-$HSPF{pre}$ = Efficiency of the equipment for heating before tune-up
+HSPFpre = Efficiency of the equipment for heating before tune-up (BTU/watt-hr)

-$\mathsf{HSPF}{\mathsf{post}} = \mathsf{Nameplate}$ efficiency of the existing equipment for heating; if unknown, use default $\mathsf{HSPF}$ value from Table 158.
+$HSPF{post}$ = Nameplate efficiency of the existing equipment for heating; if unknown, use default HSPF value from Table 177 (BTU/watt-hr)

-CF= Coincidence factor (Table 160)
+CF = Coincidence factor (Table 179)

-EFLHc= Equivalent full-load hours for cooling (Table 159)
+EFLHc= Equivalent full-load hours for cooling (Table 178)

-EFLHh= Equivalent full-load hours for heating (Table 159)
+$EFLH_h$ = Equivalent full-load hours for heating (Table 178)